 - Charge by time – not distance.

 - Available in the USA and Europe.
-Big expansion plans for 2022.
+Big expansion plans.

 - With the abundance of bikes and low cost – many people are leaving them on the sidewalk and it can be an eye sore